 But it is wrong.
 For it insinuates that the people in these countries do not want things any differently, because they don’t know any better.
 But this applies, at best, to the – still – ruling part of the elites in parties and companies close to the state.
 Many millions of citizens have long known better – and this year they have brought Europe a long-awaited stream of good news.

 This began in March in Slovakia.
-After the Mafia murder of the investigative journalist Jan Kuciak the previous year, the Slovaks rose revolted and surprisingly elected Zuzana Caputova, an activist against corruption, to the presidency who also openly opposes the anti-liberal attacks by Viktor Orban in neighbouring Hungary.
+After the Mafia murder of investigative journalist Jan Kuciak the previous year, the Slovaks rose revolted and surprisingly elected Zuzana Caputova, an activist against corruption who also openly opposes the anti-liberal attacks by Viktor Orban in neighbouring Hungary, to the presidency.
 Soon afterwards, the parliaments in Lithuania and Latvia elected moderate pro-European and credible democrats to the presidency.

 Two weeks ago the Romanians followed the Czech example and turned out in tens of thousands against the ruling party that is steeped in corruption, not least because the many foreign Romanians fleeing poverty and mismanagement are mobilising for a democratic, constitutional change in their homeland.

 Even beyond the EU border, the will for democracy is alive and kicking.
 In Serbia, activists against the regime of autocrat Alexander Vucic have been growing in popularity for more than a year.
 In Albania, thousands of citizens stand up every month against their prime minister, whom they accuse of electoral fraud.
 In Ukraine, the citizens elected the comedian Vladimir Zelensky as president, not for his ability to do the job, but because he at least stands for a new start against the oligarchy-governed apparatus.